vdemichev/DiaNN/README.md

 ### Building

 A Visual C++ solution file is provided with the source code for building on Windows.
-It should also be possible to buld DIA-NN on Linux, as all the libraries it utilises are compatible with Linux.
+It should also be possible to buld DIA-NN on Linux, as all the libraries it utilises are compatible with Linux (to read .mzML and .raw files DIA-NN relies on the MSToolkit library, which is not header-only; this library can be disabled by commenting the "#define MSTOOLKIT" line in diann.cpp).
 However, so far it has only been tested on Windows (versions 7 and 10).

 ### Tutorial

-This is a simple tutorial (for DIA-NN 1.5.7) which covers generation of a spectral library from DIA data and its use to analyse other DIA runs.
+This is a simple tutorial which covers generation of a spectral library from DIA data (using DIA-NN 1.5.7) and its use to analyse other DIA runs.
-1. Download DIA-NN.exe (the GUI) and DiaNN.exe (the command line tool) to the same folder.
+1. Place DIA-NN.exe (the GUI) and DiaNN.exe (the command line tool) in the same folder.
 2. Download "Fig2 HeLa-0-5h_MHRM_R01_T0.raw", "Fig2 HeLa-1h_MHRM_R01_T0.raw" and "uniprot_sprot_2014-12-11_HUMAN_ISOFORMS.fasta" from https://www.ebi.ac.uk/pride/archive/projects/PXD005573/files.
 3. (Optional) Download "ecolihumanyeast_concat_mayu_IRR_cons_openswath_64var_curated.csv" from https://www.ebi.ac.uk/pride/archive/projects/PXD002952/files.
 Rename the file extension to .tsv (as this is a tab-separated file).
 4. (Optional) Download http://www.peptideatlas.org/builds/human/201712/APD_Hs_all.fasta (browse http://www.peptideatlas.org/builds/ and download APD_Hs_all.fasta corresponding to the Jan 2018 Human build) to the same folder as DIA-NN.exe.